Candle Making Supplies

 Always use the appropriate votive glassware to burn these types of candles as the wax will liquify because it is low melt wax.
 The inside of the votive glass should be a similar size to the votive candle itself as if the container is too wide, the flame will not reach all the liquid wax and excess wax will remain.
 Generally, if the votive candle fits the glass more snugly, it will burn for longer.

-In order to help protect your votive glassware from excessive heat you can try adding a tiny amount of water (1/4 of a teaspoon) before adding the votive candle.
-This will also make cleaning easier if you want to get repeated use out of your glassware.
+In order to help protect your votive glassware from excessive heat, once you have made your wax candle in a mould and before you place it in a votive container, you can try adding a tiny amount of water (1/4 of a teaspoon) to the candle container.
+This will also make cleaning easier if you want to get repeated use out of your candle glassware.

 To read about cracking defects and prevention, have a look at our Cracking Defects Guide.